tiliado/nuvola-user-doc-md/content/pages/home.md

 Nuvola Player 3.1 is the current rolling series.
 New buils are constantly rolling out as new features are being developed.

-  * Initial milestone 3.1.0 was forked from relese 3.0.0 on December 30th, 2015.
+  * The initial milestone 3.1.0 was forked from release 3.0.0 on December 30th, 2015.
+  * The milestone 3.1.1 was released on October 30th, 2016.

 [Nuvola Player 3.0.x Stable Releases](./3.0.html)
 ---------------------